asadhameed/project-explorer-world/README.md

 });
 ```

+#### Special Note

+When you upload client/frontend and server/backend code in same server then we don't need a cors policy it will working in web browsers.
+when you open the application in mobile browsers then the frontend can load but the application don't interact with backend.
+So you should do the following step

+### `npm install -save cors`

+CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.\

+See the section about [cors](https://www.npmjs.com/package/cors) for more information.

 ## How can Deploy the code on heroku hosting

 You can configure heroku with github directly.
 When you push code to the github then code directly deploy to heroku.